zonemaster/zonemaster-backend/docs/Installation.md

 ### D.1 Metrics

 Statsd metrics are available, to enable the feature install the additional `Net::Statsd` module.
-See the [configuration][Backend configuration] for additional information.
+See the [configuration][Backend configuration] to configure the receiver.

+The list of metrics is available in the [Telemetry document][metrics];

 ### D.1.1 Installation on Centos